 To request a survey of your home, you will need to complete and submit an online Entry Clearance Inspection Request Form and make payment for the inspection.

 Details required to be completed on the form include:

 - owner’s name and address.

-You will be given a receipt and an appointment will be made for a Housing Officer to inspect the house.
+Once the online form and fee has been paid, you will be contacted, and an appointment will then be made for a Housing Officer to inspect the house.
 Appointments are available during office hours, Monday to Friday.

 If you have any queries about this service, please contact:

 Housing and Development Unit

 Tel (01282) 475 883